An update on Eyeup’s most popular blog of 2022

 Step 9 Manual Overview

 It is worth checking the following sections of your manual to ensure the following details are covered.
 It is possible that an assessor will require you to input the details behind these sections.
 If I receive feedback that this is happening then I will provide the details here.
-But in the meantime here is the bear minimum:
+But in the meantime here is the bare minimum:

 Roles and responsibilities: